Conferencing makes use of video, audio, and web technologies to provide real time interaction between participants in different locations.

 Pro account access is available at no charge for MSU faculty, staff, and students when they log into MSU Zoom using their NetID and password.

-Enhanced licenses can be purchased through the MSU Computer Store.
+Enhanced licenses can be purchased through the MSU Technology Store.